Petlja/TextualProgrammingInPython/source/9_Scripts/1_Scripting and for loop.md

 In the case where we know in advance all the regular prices of products that interest us, multiple program launches and entering one price at a time is not the most comfortable way to get all the discounted prices.
 Instead, it would be more convenient to enter all regular prices directly into the program and to repeat calculation and printing the results for each of these data.

-## *for* statement
+## for statement

-In order to be able to repeat some part of the program for each piece of multiple data, we need the **for** statement, which allows other statements to be repeated.
-Now we are going to see one way to use *for* statement, and we will see some other forms of *for* statement in the following lessons.
+In order to be able to repeat a part of the program for each piece of multiple data, we need the **for** statement, which allows other statements to be repeated.
+Now we are going to see one way to use the *for* statement, and we will see some other forms of *for* statements in the following lessons.

 Let's return to the discounted price example.
 Let's say that the regular prices of the products we are interested in are 250, 120, and 310 and we want to calculate the discounted prices for those products with a single execution.
 Here is how we can do it: